 - National Dental Board Examination Part 1 scores.
 NBDE Part 1 scores are required to apply to the program.
 For application purposes, we accept the NDBE scores reported on your PASS Institutional Evaluation form.

 - GRE scores.
-In addition to reporting your scores on PASS, GRE scores must be electronically submitted to the University of Michigan, institution code 1839, department code Graduate School, option 5 - any other department.
+In addition to reporting your scores on PASS, GRE scores must be electronically submitted to the University of Michigan.
+When submitting your GRE scores electronically, use institution code 1839 and do not choose a department code.
 For more information on sending GRE score reports, please visit https://www.ets.org/gre/revised_general/scores/send/.
 Please do not send paper copies.

 - The Postdoctoral Dental Match Program Code.
 Applicants must participate in the Postdoctoral Dental Matching Program.
 For more information on this program, please visit http://www.natmatch.com/dentres/.

 - Professional Evaluations (PEF is a traditional letter of evaluation).
 You must submit 3 PEF evaluations in the PASS application.

 - Curriculum Vitae.
 A curriculum vitae (CV) must be uploaded to your PASS application.

 - Submit/Upload dental transcripts online with your PASS application.

 - IBT TOEFL.
 Foreign applicants whose native language is NOT English must submit IBT TOEFL scores (http://www.ets.org/toefl/ibt/scores/send/) electronically to the University of Michigan using institution code 1839.
 The minimum accepted IBT TOEFL is 84.
 The exam score must be current (less than 2 years old).
 Please do not send a paper copy of your IBT TOEFL score.
 Paper copies are not accepted.

 The Orthodontics program participates in the Postdoctoral Dental Matching Program.
 After all interviews are complete and Match results are announced, accepted candidates will be contacted to submit a secondary University of Michigan application.